A set-theoretic analysis of the black hole entropy puzzle: Secondary Noether theory and the entropy of black holes

 \section{Secondary Noether theory and the entropy of black holes}

-We would like to make the quite nonsense formula (\ref{entropia1}) more meaningful by passing from mathematics to physics.
-Namely, we shall consider classical physical theories over physical space-time such that in the mathematical description of these theories the physical space-time is modeled on a differentiable manifold with the property (\ref{szetszedes}).
-Then, we shall ask ourselves: Does the inherent uncertainty or fuzziness of the arithmetical continuum recognized in the mathematical model of the physical theory ``pop up'' somehow among the physical propositions of the physical theory?
-Putting differently: Does this fuzziness somehow ``lift'' from the mathematical level to the physical level of the physical theory?
+Keeping in mind the results of Section \ref{two} and recalling now \cite[Section 3]{ete2} we would like to approach the formula (\ref{entropia1}) again but by passing from mathematics to physics.
+Namely, we shall consider classical physical theories over physical space-time such that in the mathematical description of these theories the physical space-time is modeled on a differentiable manifold possessing the property (\ref{szetszedes}) or more generally (\ref{fszetszedes}).
+Then, we shall ask ourselves: does the inherent uncertainty or fuzziness of the arithmetical continuum, just recognized in the mathematical model of the physical theory, ``pop up'' somehow among the physical propositions of the physical theory?
+Putting differently: does this fuzziness somehow ``lift'' from the mathematical level to the physical level of the physical theory?
 Since we have found some similarities between this purely mathematical uncertainty or fuzziness of the arithmetical continuum and the physical concept of {\it entropy}, we are going to seek entropylike phenomena in those physical theories which are particularly sensitive for the physical structure of space-time.
-If these sought entropylike phenomena happen to have a pure set-theoretical origin introduced by the mathematical description of the physical theory, then we expect them to have something to do with {\it diffeomorphisms} of the underlying differentiable manifold modeling physical space-time; for the formal expression (\ref{entropia1}) is diffeomorphism-invariant hence the entropy it describes is invariant under diffeomorphisms.
+If these sought entropylike phenomena happen to have a pure set-theoretical origin introduced by the mathematical description of the physical theory, then we expect them to have something to do with {\it diffeomorphisms} of the underlying differentiable manifold modeling physical space-time; for the expression (\ref{entropia1}) is diffeomorphism-invariant hence the entropy it describes is invariant under diffeomorphisms.
 Apart from this, if diffeomorphisms are in addition {\it symmetries} of the physical theory we are dealing with then we may as well try to identify these entropylike things with Noether charges associated with diffeomorphism symmetry.